 One of the key topics and discussion points that has been ever present at many of the industry events I have attended this year is one of Artificial Inflated Traffic (AIT), also known as SMS Pumping.

-AIT is not a new fraud but it is continuing to rise sharply and can affect any business, large or small, that uses A2P SMS for verification via One-Time Passcodes (OTPs) or to communicate and engage with its customers.
+AIT fraud is not new but it is continuing to rise sharply and can affect any business, large or small, that uses A2P SMS for verification via One-Time Passcodes (OTPs) or to communicate and engage with its customers.

 AIT even appeared in mainstream news earlier this year when Elon Musk said that Twitter lost $60 million per year due to AIT and subsequently removed all SMS based identity verification (OTPs).
 Other global brands are also starting to withhold payments from their SMS aggregators and mobile networks in an attempt to cover their fraud exposure.

-AIT exploits SMS messages delivering one-time passcodes (OTPs) which are most often used for verifying customer mobile phone numbers during the registration process.
+AIT exploits SMS messages delivering one-time passcodes (OTPs) which are most often used for verifying customer mobile phone numbers during the registration process, including location and age checks.
 In the Twitter example fraudsters generated fake SMS OTPs by creating a huge amount of bot accounts.
 The fraudsters then received a share of the revenue generated to their complicit partners, often based in high-cost faraway destinations.

 There is a certain irony with AIT as despite the cost associated with this type of fraudulent traffic, many companies in the telco ecosystem can be a potential beneficiary.
 Additionally, whilst enterprises are usually the victims of this type of fraud, there are a few who use it to boost their own subscriber base to demonstrate growth.